msmelguizo/Covid19_FDA/README.md

 These parameters we used for another model to predict death in the ICU setting and they seem to work well for our purposes.

 ### Neural Network (NN) Models
-For the NN models we used the fastai library [4]
+For the NN models we used the fastai library [4] with parameters:

-layers=[3600, 1800]
+- layers=[3600, 1800]
-embedding dropout emb_drop=0.05
+- embedding dropout emb_drop=0.05
-epochs=15
+- epochs=15
-For categorical outcomes: Loss function categorical crossentropy or focal loss For continuous outcomes: mse loss
+- For categorical outcomes: Loss function categorical crossentropy or focal loss
+- For continuous outcomes: mse loss

 ## COVID 19 Status: